-(b) A group of members of the Credit Union has the right, upon submission of a petition to the Credit Union as described in this Section, to inspect and copy non-confidential portions of the Credit Union’s accounting books and records; and minutes of the proceedings of the Credit Union’s members, Board of Directors, and committees of Directors.
-At least one-tenth of one percent (0.1%) of the Credit Union’s members must sign the petition.
-Each member who signs the petition must have been a member of the Credit Union for at least six (6) months at the time the petitioners submit the petition to the Credit Union.
+(b) A group of members of the Credit Union has the right, upon submission of a petition to the Credit Union as described in this Section, to inspect and copy non-confidential portions of the Credit Union’s accounting books and records and minutes of the proceedings of the Credit Union’s members, Board of Directors, and committees of Directors.
+At least one percent (1%) of the Credit Union’s members, with a minimum of 20 members and a maximum of 500 members, must sign the petition.
+Each member who signs the petition must have been a member of the Credit Union for at least 180 days at the time the petitioners submit the petition to the Credit Union.

 i.
 A petition for inspection of records must describe the particular records to be inspected and state a proper purpose for the inspection.
 The petition must state that the petitioners as a whole, or certain named petitioners, agree to pay the direct and reasonable costs associated with search and duplication of requested material.
 The petition must also state that the inspection is not desired for any purpose other than the stated purpose and that the members signing the petition will not sell or offer for sale any information obtained from the Credit Union.
 The petition must name one member, and one alternate member, who will represent the petitioners on issues such as inspection procedures, costs and potential disputes.